Anti-Prolegomena: An Introduction for the Refutation of Immanuel Kant's Philosophy

 Meaning, all of our senses are (generally) 4 dimensional because they were constructed in 4 dimensions

-of space and time and have no thinking in them--by way of the senses division/filtering of space and time
+of space and time and have no thinking in them.

 But whether something is specifically: